Where Warriors, Kings now stand in Western Conference playoff picture

 Where Warriors, Kings now stand in Western Conference playoff picture originally appeared on NBC Sports Bay Area

-The Warriors made up ground, but the Kings stumbled in the tight and ever-changing Western Conference playoff picture Friday night.
+The Warriors strengthened their spot in the standings, and the Kings gained ground in the wild Western Conference playoff picture on Sunday.

-In the early game window, the short-handed Warriors routed the Charlotte Hornets 115-97 at Spectrum Center, led by 23 points from Steph Curry, 20 points from Andrew Wiggins and 18 points from rookie Trayce Jackson-Davis.

-Golden State, which holds the final play-in tournament spot, improved to 39-34 with the win and closed the gap on the ninth-place Los Angeles Lakers to 1.5 games.
-The Warriors also maintained their one-game lead on the hard-charging Houston Rockets, who beat the Utah Jazz 101-100.

 PLAY-IN TOURNAMENT SPOTS